Juniper/terraform-provider-mist/docs/resources/org_deviceprofile_gateway.md

 - `redundant_group` (Number) If HA mode, SRX Only - support redundancy-group.
 1-128 for physical SRX, 1-64 for virtual SRX
 - `reth_idx` (String) For SRX only and if HA Mode
 - `reth_node` (String) If HA mode.
 Node associated with the redundant Ethernet interface
-- `reth_nodes` (List of String) If HA mode and for SSR only.
-Per-network node assignment used for VLAN-based redundancy
 - `speed` (String) Link speed configured on the port
 - `ssr_no_virtual_mac` (Boolean) When SSR is running as VM, this is required on certain hosting platforms
 - `svr_port_range` (String) For SSR only.
 Port range configured on the interface